pyconpt/2023/pycon_portugal_2023/content/talks/schedule/0talks_schedule.md

 This means the schedule is under construction, and may be subject to changes!

-Please check the already selected and confirmed Speakers/Talks [Schedule Preview](https://pretalx.evolutio.pt/pycon-pt-2023/featured/).
+Please check the already selected and confirmed Speakers/Talks [Schedule](https://pretalx.evolutio.pt/pycon-pt-2023/schedule/).

 The conference talks & workshops will take place from 9:00 AM to 6:30 PM, September 7, 8, and 9.